A1Liu/language/README.md

 2. Generators, coroutines, asyncio, all supported
 3. implicit return of None
 4. Shadowing is not allowed, except accross function boundaries
-5. Variables are implicitly initialized to none
+5. Variables are implicitly initialized to `None`
 6. If, Else, etc. do not produce a new scope.
+7. No recursive imports; statically checked.
+8. Types cannot be reassigned.

 ## Examples